andyfoster/skylz/developers.md

     "id": 1,
     "name": "Triangle from Closed Guard",
     "icon": null,
-    "notes": "The technique employs your legs to encircle the opponent's neck and one of their arms, creating a stranglehold. ", "reason": "(opportunity) They have their arms away from their chest or can force their arms up", "steps": "Start in Closed Guard: Begin by having your opponent in your closed guard, with your legs wrapped around their waist.\nControl the Arms: Use your hands to control your opponent's arms.
-This is typically done by gripping the wrists or sleeves.\nCreate an Opening: Open your guard momentarily to create space and place one foot on the opponent's hip.", "media": null,
+    "notes": "The technique employs your legs to encircle the opponent's neck and one of their arms, creating a stranglehold. ...", "media": null,
     "tags": "guard, triangle, choke, submission",
     "category": null,
-    "user_id": 1,
-    "skillset_id": 1,
+    "skillset_id": 1
-    "created_at": "2023-08-23T05:39:41.680Z",
-    "updated_at": "2023-08-28T02:02:55.091Z"
   }
 ]
 ```